Winter Fishing: Nice to be on the ice

 Conditions are nice

-Rivers and lakes throughout North Dakota have iced over, or soon will, giving anglers a chance to get out.
+Rivers and lakes throughout North Dakota have iced over, giving anglers a chance to get out.
 Ice fishing in North Dakota runs the gamut, from a bucket on the ice to elaborate icehouse setups that include televised football and tasty food.
 Others prefer the relatively new darkhouse spearfishing.
 Regardless of your technique, ice fishing provides hours of recreation.
 Be sure you check ice conditions before heading out.
 Temperatures differences and other conditions will affect ice.
 Click here for fishing regulations.